pannous/wasp/README.md

 Wasp and Angle are **free of dependencies** (other than gcc, if the (wasm) runtime is to be compiled from scratch).
 Only some optional features can make use of external dependencies:

 The natives runtimes can be configured to ship with a JIT wasm runtime (wasm3, wasmer, wasm-micro-runtime)

 The **native** Wasp/Angle binary contains a small **WebView** connector making use of the host's browser component (Edge or WebKit).
 Since the Angle language can be compiled from wasm to wasm, this gives a whole self sufficient programming environment in less than 200kb,
 with similar power to [electron](https://www.electronjs.org/) and QT.

+Note: The full wasp_compiler.wasm is currently 2MB but can be shrunk back close to the 70kb of wasp_runtime.wasm once the lazy external references are removed again.

-Until a smart way is found to write directly to the WebViews canvas, angle ships with a low overhead **[graphics](https://github.com/pannous/wasp/wiki/graphics)** adapter (using SDL) for fast fullscreen painting.
+Until a smart way is found to write directly to the WebViews canvas, angle ships with a low overhead **[graphics](https://github.com/pannous/wasp/wiki/graphics)** adapter (using SDL) for fast fullscreen painting in native wasp bundles.

 ## [Documentation](https://github.com/pannous/wasp/wiki/)

 - [Syntax specification](https://github.com/pannous/wasp/wiki/syntax)
 - [Features](https://github.com/pannous/wasp/wiki/features)
 - [Inventions](https://github.com/pannous/wasp/wiki/Inventions)
 - [Examples](https://github.com/pannous/wasp/wiki/Examples)

 ## Wasp Data Model